pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 Note that unless you are building an application, you want to be cautious about pinning dependencies.
 This is because users will be installing your package into various environments.
 A pinned dependency can make resolving an environment more challenging.
 As such only pin dependencies to a specific version if you absolutely need to do so.

-_TODO: Add a link to where we talk about pinning in the guide??_
+One build tool that you should be aware of that pins dependencies by default is Poetry.
+[Read more about how to safely add dependencies with Poetry, here.](../package-structure-code/python-package-build-tools.html#challenges-with-poetry)
 :::

 ### Requires-python

-Lastly, be sure to add the `requires-python` field to your pyproject.toml.
-This field, helps pip when installing your package understand the lowest version of Python that you package supports.
+Finally, add the `requires-python` field to your `pyproject.toml` `[project]` table.
+The `requires-python` field, helps pip understand the lowest version of Python that you package supports when it's installed.
+It is thus a single value.

 `requires-python = ">=3.10"`

 ### Your current pyproject.toml file

-Once you have dependencies declared in the `pyproject.toml `file, your build tool will know to install them when your package is installed using pip.
+Once you have dependencies declared in the `pyproject.toml` file, your build tool will know to install them when your package is installed using pip.

 The project table of your `pyproject.toml` file should now look something like the example below.